-Neuromotor Immaturity is defined by "the continued presence of a cluster of Primitive reflexes (beyond 6-12 months old) and/or a cluster of underdeveloped Postural reflexes (above 3 1/2 years old)".
+Neuromotor Immaturity is defined by "the continued presence of a cluster of primitive reflexes (beyond 6-12 months old) and/or a cluster of underdeveloped postural reflexes (above 3 1/2 years old)".
 Institute for Neuro-Physiological Psychology (INPP, UK)

-In utero, we begin to develop reflexes that will help us interact with and survive our environment in the early months.
-These primitive reflexes originate in the central nervous system and are the first part of the brain to develop.
-In typical development, they inhibit in the first year of life and replacement reflexes, called postural reflexes, emerge.
-These reflexes are more mature patterns of response and are controlled by higher centres in the brain.
+In utero, we develop reflexes that will help us interact with and survive our environment in the early months of life.
+These primitive reflexes originate in the brainstem, the first part of the brain to develop.
+In typical development, they inhibit (disappear) in the first year of life and are replaced by postural reflexes which are more mature patterns of response and are controlled by higher centres in the brain.
 They control balance, coordination and sensory motor development.